Information sheet will be mailed with runner's bib.

 You must bring your actual race number bib with you to pick-up your shirt and other items.
 Shirt size and type ordered will be the size given. ~ NO EXCEPTIONS ~

-Every entrant in the five mile race will receive a commemorative glass and calendar.
-You can pick up your glass and calendar at the pre-race packet pickup (see info under T-Shirt Pickup) or on race day morning at the Glass and Calendar Tents, north of the T-Shirt Tent (see map below).
+Every entrant in the five mile race will receive a commemorative glass.
+You can pick up your glass at the pre-race packet pickup (see info under T-Shirt Pickup) or on race day morning at the Glass Tent, north of the T-Shirt Tent on Ocean Avenue.

 Start time is 8:30 am.
 The start will be located between Sussex and Mercer Avenues.
 Please arrive at the starting line ten minutes before the race begins and pay attention to the directions of the starting line officials.
 Position yourself at the starting area according to your expected finish time and pace!
 Your pace is printed on your number bib.
 This is the most important thing we ask of you.
 You MUST show a designated bib to our security team to allow you to start in the front rows of the race.
 Do not start in the front of the race unless you have the ability to be a top finisher of the five mile run.
 Doing so is a danger to our elite athletes who train all year.
 Security tapes are reviewed and necessary actions will be taken to ensure the safety of the runners and that this does not occur in the future.The start of a race this size can be very difficult and we ask your cooperation to ensure everybody’s safety.